Big, bigger, Phuket

 Kata Noi is smaller and quieter than Kata Beach.

-Search for the best and cheapest hotels at Kata and Kata Noi here (adlink).
+Search for the best hotels at Kata and Kata Noi here (adlink).

 Patong Beach – Busy area with more of everything